How to Propagate a Jade Plant

 When to Propagate Jade Plants

-• Break a single leaf off the healthy mature plant.
+• Cut a single leaf off the healthy mature plant. using clean scissors.
+The cut must be directly below the leaf node.

 • Make sure to get a jade leaf with its entire stem attached.